ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

 ### Asynchronous reactive stream

-The following code example demonstrates that the _multicast_ asynchronous Publisher sends the same sequence of items (the same pangram) to two asynchronous Subscribers.
+The following code example demonstrates that the _multicast_ asynchronous Publisher sends the same sequence of events (the same pangram) to two asynchronous Subscribers.

 ```